markz002/Case_Study_1/README.md

 - 30 = Agree
 - 33 = Disagree
 - 34 = Strongly disagree

 while others used:
 - 1 = Strongly agree
 - 2 = Agree
 - 6 = Disagree
 - 7 = Strongly disagree

 My code failed several times until I reviewed data dictionary carefully again and again, and found these inconsistencies.
 Fixing those inconsistencies enabled me to continue on statistical analysis and testing.

-One additional challenges I met is that terminology clarity, as the term ¡°secondary analysis¡± was used differently in the manuscript and appendices.
+One additional challenges I met is that terminology clarity, as the term "secondary analysis" was used differently in the manuscript and appendices.
 In manuscript, it refers to analysis for the secondary objective while in appendix 1, it refers to sensitivity analysis of the primary analysis.
 This confuses me initially, but I made distinction between secondary analyses of the primary outcome and analyses of secondary outcomes after carefully reading the manuscript and the requirement once again.

 Despite these challenges, the replicated results align closely with the published findings.
 There is no denying that some minor numerical differences exists, which reflect modeling and implementation choices rather than substantive disagreement.
 Through this challenging but interesting study replication experience, I understood the importance of transparent documentation, careful data management, and close attention to methodological detail so that research can be reproduced more easily in the future.